ev-oci-demo/devopsworkshop/README.md

   - We will be using key based authentication.
 Follow the setup instructions at     https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/creatingkeys.htm

 <b>2.
 Deploy Oracle Linux Developer Image</b>
+  - We will use cloud compute instance as a jump-box/bastion host so we are not required to setup tooling on participant laptops
   - https://blogs.oracle.com/linux/announcing-the-oracle-cloud-developer-image-for-oracle-cloud-infrastructure

 <b>3.
 Setup and update OCI CLI and tools</b>